TEAMMATES/gsoc-2018/Tan_Heng_Yeow/progress.md

 Retrospect on Week 6:

-I managed to come up with a working version of the back-end action and front-end action to perform mass updates of students.
-As I was working through this, I realized that the next stage of work (explore suitable feedback mechanism for each row in existing students’ spreadsheet interface if edits to the field are not permitted after backend validation) would have complications with the existing behavior of expanding/collapsing panel of the existing students' data spreadsheet.
-The issue was that the current action of expanding the panel is mapped to a new AJAX action to fetch existing students data, thus there would be potential issues persisting state changes reflected from the back-end.
+I managed to come up with a working version of the back-end action and frontend action to perform mass updates of students.
+To cut down on computational resources, I stored a copy of the existing students' data when the data was first loaded into the spreadsheet.
+A separate function was written to only send updated student data to the back-end to update the students.

+As I was working on this stage, I realized that the next stage of work (explore suitable feedback mechanism for each row in existing students’ spreadsheet interface if edits to the field are not permitted after backend validation) would have conflicts with the act of expanding/collapsing the panel of the existing students' data spreadsheet.
+This is because expanding the existing students' panel is mapped to a new AJAX action to fetch existing students data, thus there would be potential issues persisting state changes reflected from the back-end on the spreadsheet interface.

 Upon discussion with my mentors, I was given some pointers and tips to ensure that the behavior is consistent throughout the system.
 This process reiterated the importance of working towards a targeted planned objective in a consistent manner.
 As this project's approach is to allow features to be made releaseable to users in stages, it is crucial that the features and behavior implemented builds on top of one another and they are in sync.
 Fortunately this issue was pointed out early (few weeks before the planned week for implementing the feedback mechanism).
 This would minimize chances where backtracking is needed due to negligence in the planning process.